nobruinfo/midnightmega/readme.md

 # tasks

-* proof of concept accessing .d81 mount handling
+* ✓ proof of concept accessing .d81 mount handling
+* ability to use the same drive number on both sides of the commander to copy files onto the same disk
 * proof of concept abstraction layer real/virtual floppy image
 * proof of concept reading floppy (sub-) directories
-* proof of concept reading files, sectors, tracks
+* ✓ proof of concept reading files, sectors, tracks
-* proof of concept writing files, sectors, tracks
+* ✓ proof of concept writing files, sectors, tracks
 * refactoring for code runtime optimisation
 * test data copy by exceeding the maximum number of allowed blocks
 * test unmounted drives and other error handling